darkslategrey/Developpeur-Ethereum-Template/3. Solidity/vote/README.md

 ## Notes

-Voters can vote on proposals with indexes starting a `1`
+Voters can vote on proposals with indexes starting at `1`

 ## Run tests